 By Susan C. Jenkins

-Susan C. Jenkins is a freelance writer and editor specializing in medicine, pharmacy, and healthcare (linkedin.com/in/susan-jenkins-74ab0123).
+Susan C. Jenkins is a freelance writer and editor specializing in medicine, pharmacy, and healthcare.
+She can be reached at email@example.com.